Substance Use, Addiction, and HIV

 What You Can Do

-There are many treatment options for drug and alcohol addiction, and no one option is best for all people.
+There are many treatment options for drug and alcohol addiction, and no one approach is best for all people.

-For many people struggling with substance abuse or addiction, recognizing you have a problem is the first step toward health and recovery.
+For many people struggling with problematic substance use, recognizing you have a problem is the first step toward health and recovery.
 This step can take enormous courage and strength.
 So can the next step: deciding to make a change.
 The good news is that with support and treatment, change is possible.

-There are many treatment options for drug and alcohol addiction, and no one option is best for all people.
+There are many treatment options for drug and alcohol addiction, and no one approach is best for all people.
 For some, self-directed treatment and self-help groups are best.
 For others, therapy or rehab may be necessary.
 For many people, medications such as buprenorphine (Suboxone, Subutex), naltrexone (Vivitrol, Revla), or others are an important part of treatment.
+Substance dependency is considered a physical health condition as well as a behavioral health matter, and is difficult to treat without addressing other aspects of health.

 Which treatment is right for you depends on several factors and should match your particular needs and situation.
 It is also important to seek help for any other emotional or physical issues when you get treatment for your addiction.